openEOPlatform/documentation/usecases/large-scale-processing/index.md

 ## Tuning your processing job

 Before kicking off large processing, you want to be very sure that the correct output is generated, and that you have sufficient credits and resources available to finish your job in time.
 This can be done by simply running various jobs, and using the statistics reported in the metadata to determine average parameters.
+(The map production section below shows a way to collect these parameters in a CSV.)

 For instance, for the case of processing the EU27 croptype map, consisting of ~11000 20km tiles, we made the following calculations op front: